Establishing Mutual Consent (WLC Toolbox)

 Consent: What is it, and Why is it Important?

-Now that we’ve defined it, why is consent important?
+So, why is consent important?
 Learning the importance of consent and how it’s established is necessary for engaging in sexual experiences with others.
-Respecting the desires and needs of others allows everyone to enjoy the experience without fear or harm.
+Respecting the boundaries, desires, and needs of others allows everyone to enjoy the experience without fear or harm.
 Unfortunately, many of us aren’t explicitly taught lessons about healthy relationships, sexual boundaries and advocating for our needs and desires.
 This lack of education and discussion contributes to the prevalence of sexual assault in America and the rape culture that helps maintain it.

 Sexual assault, which is sexual contact or behavior that occurs without explicit consent, is pervasive in our society, and it affects people of all backgrounds and identities.
-It has long-lasting effects on people such as the potential for spreading STI’s, increased anxiety, stress, depression, PTSD and other health-related concerns.
+It can result in long-lasting such as STI transmission, increased anxiety, stress, depression, PTSD and other health-related concerns.
 Let’s look at the real-life reach of rape culture by examining some sexual assault statistics in America:

 - Every 98 seconds, an American is sexually assaulted (RAINN).